 14. Share customer photos on social media

 Most people use some form of social media.
 Encourage customers to post about your business or products on their social channels for a chance to be featured on yours.
 You can regram, retweet and repost your favorite customer posts to show them your appreciation.

 For some businesses more than others, bad weather means bad sales.
-If your business is likely to take a hit because of a rainy day, show customers that brave the foul weather how much you appreciate their business by providing a reward or incentive for them to visit you during less-than-ideal conditions.
+If a location is likely to take a hit because of a rainy day, show customers that brave the foul weather how much you appreciate their business by providing a reward or incentive for them to visit during less-than-ideal conditions.